 The question for us with Internet-delivered TV always is, can we plug in an Ethernet cable and disable the Wi-Fi signal?
 If so, how?
 If not, how far does the signal extend in the room and how do we protect occupants from radio frequency EMFs?

-Disabling Wi-Fi on Earlier Models of Apple TV, Roku and TV Sets
+Disabling Wi-Fi on Earlier Models of Apple TV, Roku Streaming Player and TV Sets

 It turns out that earlier models of Apple TV (1 and 2) had the handy feature of having the Wi-Fi signal completely shut off when we plugged in an Ethernet cable and synched up the unit with the router.
-The same thing happened when we plugged an Ethernet cable directly into earlier models of Samsung's TV sets.
-All models of Roku also do this (however, there are important steps you must now take to render newer Roku models safe--see below).
+The same thing happened when we plugged an Ethernet cable directly into earlier models of Samsung’s smart TV sets.
+Earlier models of Roku also did this (there are important steps you must now take to render the Roku Ultra Player safe–see below).

 I would always verify this by having my RF meter turned on as I do this re-configuration.
 When the Ethernet cable was plugged in and the device or TV set synched up with the router, the Wi-Fi signal went away and stayed off.

 However, these companies have changed their technologies on newer models so we can no longer disable Wi-Fi as easily.
 Apple TV 3’s have Airplay that we can disable on-screen, which shuts off the continuous Wi-Fi signal, but I still pick up an occasional RF signal every minute or so.
 You have to verify this for yourself with your own RF meter.
 Apple TV 4 doesn’t even shut off the Wi-Fi when you disable Airplay on-screen.
 There is also no setting to disable Wi-Fi on-screen for newer models of Samsung’s TV sets.